IraZarI/Four-Connect/README.md

 #game loop
-board waits for this player to respond. response could be:
+board waits for this player to respond. response could be: \n
-int: 1-7  #move of the player
+int: 1-7  #move of the player \n
 int: -10  #Player wants to end the whole session

 boards checks input from player and checks if the move is legit.